-- All members of the community will be made aware of the reporting procedure for online safety concerns, including breaches of filtering, youth produced sexual imagery (sharing of nudes or semi-nudes/sexting), cyberbullying and illegal content. - All members of the community will be directed to the DSL or headteacher in such circumstances. - All members of the community must respect confidentiality and the need to follow the official procedures for reporting concerns. - We require staff, parents, carers and learners to work in partnership to resolve online safety issues. - After any investigations are completed, we will debrief, identify lessons learnt and implement any policy or curriculum changes as required. - Safeguarding concerns and incidents, at level 3 or 4 on the Continuum of Need, should be reported to Single Point of Advice in line with East Sussex Safeguarding and Child Protection model policy.
+- All members of the community will be made aware of the reporting procedure for online safety concerns, including breaches of filtering, youth produced sexual imagery (sharing of nudes or semi-nudes/sexting), cyberbullying and illegal content. - All members of the community will be directed to the DSL or headteacher in such circumstances. - All reports will be taken seriously and will be dealt with as soon as is practically possible. - All incidents should be logged. - All members of the community must respect confidentiality and the need to follow the official procedures for reporting concerns. - We require staff, parents, carers and learners to work in partnership to resolve online safety issues. - After any investigations are completed, we will debrief, identify lessons learnt and implement any policy or curriculum changes as required. - Safeguarding concerns and incidents, at level 3 or 4 on the Continuum of Need, should be reported to Single Point of Advice in line with East Sussex Safeguarding and Child Protection model policy. - If we are unsure how to proceed with an incident or concern, the DSL (or deputies) will seek advice from the Education Division Safeguarding Team. - Where there is suspicion, that illegal activity has occurred contact the Sussex Police using 101, or 999 if there is immediate danger or risk of harm.

-- If we are unsure how to proceed with an incident or concern, the DSL (or deputies) will seek advice from the Standards and Learning Effectiveness Service Safeguarding Team. - Where there is suspicion that illegal activity has occurred contact the Sussex Police using 101, or 999 if there is immediate danger or risk of harm. - If an incident or concern needs to be passed beyond our community (for example if other local schools are involved or the public may be at risk), the DSL or headteacher will contact Sussex Police first to ensure that potential investigations are not compromised.
+If an incident or concern needs to be passed beyond our community (for example if other local settings are involved or the public may be at risk), the DSL or headteacher/manager will contact Sussex Police first to ensure that potential investigations are not compromised.